hanwenzhang123/fullstack-note/README.md

 - `{ this.state.numArr.map((num, index) => ( <Child key={index} num={num} /> ))}`

 #### Lifting State Up
+- For sub-components to talk to each other through parents
 - sharing state is accomplished by moving the local state up to the closest common ancestor of the components that need it.
-- by lifting the state up, we make the state of the parent component as a single source of truth, and pass the data in the parent to its children.
+- by lifting the state up, we make the state of the parent component as a single source of truth, and pass the data down to sub-components
-- For sub-components to talk to each other through parents

 #### Lifting State Up vs Composition vs Inheritance
 - Lifting State Up: enable children components to have better smooth communication among each other